phpfunk/phpfunk.github.com/about/readme.md

 I value time away from work to relax and recharge.
 You should as well.
 I don't normally check email/slack in off times.
 If you do need me during non-core hours, please give me a call.
 I will always answer or get right back to you.
 I will not contact you in off times unless it is an emergency.
 They make delayed sending in slack and gmail for this very reason.

 # Things I Need Help With
 We all have things we need help improving.
-Below are a few things I could always use feedback and help with to improve.
+Below are a few things I could always use help with to improve.

 - I default to problem solving in conversations.
 If it's not something you want me to solve, but rather be your rubber duck, please tell me up front.
 - At times I can hold a decision too long because I want data to be sure.
 Please push me outside my comfort zone if you see this.
 I will respond.